Security tips to protect your workspace

 Manage apps with care

-By default, all members can instal apps to their workspace.
-Workspace owners can choose to restrict permissions for how members can instal and use apps.
+By default, all members can install apps to their workspace.
+Workspace owners can choose to restrict permissions for how members can install and use apps.
 Learn more about managing app installation settings.

 Note: For internal integrations built by your team, treat the tokens that you generate carefully, and never share tokens with other people or applications.
 Read how to connect your tools to Slack.